wlsong/PyLipID/docs/mics.rst

-    lipid = "CHOL"   # residue name in the topology. lipid_atoms = None  # all lipid atoms will be considered for interaction calculation. cutoffs = [0.55, 0.8] # dual-cutoff scheme for coarse-grained simulations.
+    lipid = "CHOL"   # residue name in the topology. lipid_atoms = None  # all lipid atoms will be considered for interaction calculation. cutoffs = [0.5, 0.7]  # dual-cutoff scheme for coarse-grained simulations.
 Single-cutoff scheme can be
                           # achieved by using the same value for two cutoffs.

     nprot = 1   # if the simulation system has N copies of receptors, "nprot=N" will report interactions
-                # averaged from the N copies, but "nprot=1" will ask pylipid to report interaction data for
+                # averaged from the N copies, but "nprot=1" will ask pylipid to report interaction for
                 # each copy.

     binding_site_size = 4  # binding site should contain at least four residues.